scipy-conference/scipy_proceedings/papers/ramalingam_saravanan/ramalingam_saravanan.rst

 format (``*.ipynb``), although it uses the `Markdown
 <http://daringfireball.net/projects/markdown>`_ format for saving
 notebook content.
-(Markdown was chosen as the native format because it is more human-friendly than reStructuredText or JSON, allows easy concatenation or splitting of notebook files, and can be processed by numerous Markdown-aware publishing and presentation programs like ``landslide`` and ``reveal.js``. ) GraphTerm
+(Markdown was chosen as the native format because it is more human-friendly than ReStructuredText or JSON, allows easy concatenation or splitting of notebook files, and can be processed by numerous Markdown-aware publishing and presentation programs like ``landslide`` and ``reveal.js``. ) GraphTerm